gawkermedia/grunt-soysauce/README.md

 # grunt-soysauce

-Grunt task to check and analyze Soy template and module JS files
+A bunch of Grunt tasks to check and analyze Soy template and JS files.

+## Tasks
+- **soysauce:namespaces**: A task telling if your Soy namespaces align the folder and file structure of your Soy files.
+Files off are listed in red.
+Basic default rule is a Soy file in the `foo.bar.baz` namespace should either have the path `foo/bar/baz.soy` or `foo/bar/baz/whatever.soy`, but you can set up your own rules if you would like.
+- **soysauce:analyze-source**: A task telling how many of your Soy templates are unused in JS source files and how many of them are missing.
+Also telling if a Soy file used is overcrowded with templates - if it has more templates than used by the given JS files.
+- **soysauce:analyze-modules**: A task telling how many of your JS templates are unused in JS module files and how many of them are missing.

 ## Getting Started
-Install this grunt plugin next to your project's [grunt.js gruntfile][getting_started] with: `npm install https://github.com/gawkermedia/grunt-soysauce/archive/v0.3.1.tar.gz --save-dev`
+Install this grunt plugin with: `npm install https://github.com/gawkermedia/grunt-soysauce/archive/v0.4.0.tar.gz --save-dev`

 Then add this line to your project's `grunt.js` gruntfile: